devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ### 4.2 Design Rationale

 **Resolution Reduction to 64x64:**
-The decision to reduce image resolution to 64x64 pixels was driven by several factors identified during EDA:
+The decision to reduce image resolution from the original dimensions to 64x64 pixels was driven by several strategic factors:

-1. **Computational Efficiency:** The varied original dimensions (revealed in image properties analysis) would require significant computational resources at full resolution
+1. **Computational Efficiency:** Training at full resolution (256x256 or higher) would require significantly more computational resources and training time
-2. **Training Stability:** Lower resolution reduces the complexity of the learning task, leading to more stable GAN training
+2. **Training Stability:** Lower resolution reduces the complexity of the learning task, leading to more stable GAN training dynamics
-3. **Pattern Focus:** At 64x64, the model focuses on essential artistic patterns rather than fine details, which aligns with impressionist aesthetics
+3. **Pattern Focus:** At 64x64, the model focuses on essential artistic patterns and color relationships rather than fine details, which aligns well with impressionist aesthetics
-4. **Memory Constraints:** Enables efficient batch processing within available GPU memory
+4. **Memory Constraints:** Enables efficient batch processing within available GPU memory, particularly important for Apple Silicon MPS backend

 **Center Cropping:**
 Center cropping ensures that the most important compositional elements are preserved while maintaining aspect ratio consistency across the dataset.